sajjadhossain24/sajjadhossain24/README.md

 👨‍💻**About Me**

-Hello, I'm Sajjad, a data analyst specializing in querying, cleaning, analyzing, and creating stunning visualizations, BI dashboards, and reports to support data-driven decisions.
+Hello, I'm Sajjad, a data analyst skilled in data querying, cleaning, analyzing, and creating stunning visualizations, BI dashboards, and reports to support data-driven decisions.

 - SQL: querying and manipulating data efficiently.
 - Python: cleaning and processing data for meaningful analysis.